 sleep and its regularity, even caring parents did not

 object.
 And the ease and quality of sleep overall may well

 have benefitted -- one reason for the rareness of expressed

 concern about children's sleep disturbances.

-FIGURE 1 Measures 29.5 inches high x 26.875 inches wide x 42.375
+FIGURE 1 Measures 29.5 inches high x 26.875 inches wide x 42.375 inches deep.

 The railing around this infant bed was barely tall enough to keep the pillow and blanket from falling off.
 It gained popularity in the interest of raising the child off the relatively cold, dirty floor.